idealabasu/idealab_jekyll_source/content/projects/archive/roozbeh-khodambashi.md

 ---
-description: We are working to create a framework for design, rapid prototyping
+summary: We are working to create a framework for design, rapid prototyping
     and control of robust, energy-efficient, autonomous soft arms with octopus-inspired distributed neuromuscular sensing and actuation.
 The arms will be capable of continuous deformation through the use of hydrogel "muscles" and distributed sensing through